roblesm15/PR2024replicathon/README.md

 ## Main Analysis Template

 * [`analysis_template.Rmd`](analysis_template.Rmd) : R markdown template which each team will use to create a fully reproducible analysis with the goal of assessing and interpreting the replicability of two pharmacogenomic experiments.
-This document will contain all of the text and code of their analyses, which are quided by a series of questions.
+This document will contain all of the text and code of their analyses, which are guided by a series of questions.
 The tools and concepts needed to answer the questions are explored in the tutorials.

 ## Datasets